Book I: Symphony Ballets: (see listings in Volume III, Book I, Orchestra)

 1d.
 Ample/Covid-19d. piano vocal version of 19c; This is the original version.

 2a.
-The Journey: with mallets, percussion, piano, optional harp and D.B. string quartet (D.B.) or string orchestra.
+The Journey: with 2 narrators and 5 singers, mallets, percussion, piano, optional harp and D.B. string quartet (D.B.) or string orchestra.

 Book V. Music Theater Ballets (most of the pieces in volume VIII